Skip to content

 Within settings, all these words are reserved:

-• cron or rate: the frequency at which it should be monitored remotely
+• cron or rate: defines the frequency for remote monitoring.

-• memory: how much RAM should be used remotely?
+• memory: specifies the amount of RAM to be used remotely.

 Within a test, you may define:

-• assert*: A group of keywords used for asserting conditions.
+• assert*: a category of keywords used for asserting conditions.
 Examples include assertStdoutEquals, assertStdoutNotEquals, etc.

-• setSeverity: defines the severity for the test
+• setSeverity: Defines the severity level of the test.

 Execution